gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

   not require that the code generation be optimized.
 Like :switch:`-gnatn`, the use of this switch generates additional dependencies.

-  When using a gcc-based back end, then the use of :switch:`-gnatN` is deprecated, and the use of :switch:`-gnatn` is preferred.
+  When using a ``gcc`` or LLVM based back end, the use of :switch:`-gnatN` is deprecated and the use of :switch:`-gnatn` is preferred.
-  Historically front end inlining was more extensive than the gcc back end inlining, but that is no longer the case.
+  Historically front end inlining was more extensive than back end inlining, but that is no longer the case.

 * If an object file :file:`O` depends on the proper body of a subunit through